-1 The authors gratefully acknowledge the contributions of John Rohrbaugh, William Steinhurst, Fred Wulczyn, Steve Andersen, Omer Jirdeh, and Sauwakon Ratanawijitrasin to this work.
-An earlier version appeared in the Proceedings of the 1992 International System Dynamics Conference (Richardson, Andersen, Rohrbaugh, and Steinhurst 1992).
+The authors gratefully acknowledge the suggestions of two anonymous reviewers and the contributions of John Rohrbaugh, William Steinhurst, Fred Wulczyn, Steve Andersen, Omer Jirdeh, and Sauwakon Ratanawijitrasin to this work.
+An earlier version appeared in the Proceedings of the 1992 International System Dynamics Conference (Richardson et al. 1992).